vitonsky/eslint-plugin-paths/README.md

-Eslint plugin to replace a relative imports, according to `paths` options in `tsconfig.json` or `jsconfig.json`.
+A plugin for ESLint, to force use paths aliases according to `paths` options in `tsconfig.json` or `jsconfig.json`, instead of relative imports.

+Zero config, plug and play design.

 # Setup